Welcome to Audio Memos and thank you for choosing this application.

 When a memo is deleted, it is placed in the trash can.
 Change the trash can setting if you want your memos to be removed from your

 Memos in the trash can are removed from your

 To insert, append or overwrite audio in a memo, the detail screen of the memo has to be visible and editing mode has to be active.
 Use the position slider to reach the position where you want to insert or overwrite audio (or place the position slider at the end of the recording to append audio).
 Then press the "Record" button.
 A message will appear asking you what to do.
 This message will not appear if

 - the position slider is at the end of the recording (in this case, audio is added at the end of the existing recording),

 - "Yes, always overwrite" or "No, always insert" has been previously selected.
 In this case, you can use the "Reset other settings" button in the settings screen to make the message reappear.

 A specific section can be extracted or removed from a recording, or an existing recording can be trimmed.
-To do so, go to the detail screen of the memo containing the recording and press the extract button.
+To do so, go to the detail screen of the memo containing the recording and press the "Edit" button then the extract button.
 A new screen will appear.